EvictionLab/eviction-lab-website/content/eviction-tracking/bridgeport-ct.md

 # The geography of eviction filings

 Fairfield County is made up of 227 census tracts.
-In each of those tracts, we map the number of eviction filings over the last year.
+In each of those tracts, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data were collected by the [Connecticut Fair Housing Center](https://www.ctfairhousing.org/).
 Historical averages cover the years 2017-2019.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.